CSCI 0220

 LaTeX Resources

 LaTeX (pronounced *la-tek*) is a program that you will be using to make your homework solutions look beautiful.
-The sample proofs above were written in LaTeX to give you an idea of what documents written in LaTeX look like.
 LaTeX allows you to incorporate mathematical notation into your proofs, and because this class involves a healthy dose of mathematical notation, LaTeX is going to be very useful!
 Using LaTeX is required after the 2nd homework.

 We don't expect you've ever done this whole LaTeX business before, and that's why we're giving you some time to learn it!
 To get started, we recommend creating an account on Overleaf, an online program for writing and compiling LaTeX.
 After you do that, here are some links to check out: Honestly, please use Overleaf.
 It's so much easier than installing anything on your computer.
 Trust me.